-- Encourage students to contact Counseling Services directly to schedule an intake appointment by calling 785-532-6927.
-Students may also register on-line.
+- Encourage students to contact Counseling Services directly to schedule a consultation appointment by calling 785-532-6927.

 - Offer to let the student call from your office or offer to walk over with the student if you believe they need to extra support.